Remember the days when your head barely hit the pillow, and you were out like a light?

 And we’re not alone.
-Research suggests up to 45% of Australian adults are affected by poor quality or not enough sleep.1
+Research suggests that up to 45% of Australian adults are affected by insomnia, poor quality sleep, or insufficient sleep.

-As a GP, especially one with an interest in sleep problems, it’s my job to help you get the shut-eye you need.
+As a GP, especially one interested in sleep disorders, it’s my job to help you get the shut-eye you need.
 Proper sleep is one of the golden tickets to improving your mental and physical well-being.

 In this post, I’ll look at four common sleeping disorders, offer insights into tackling each and suggest ways doctors can help.